-- If not connected already, connect the Scan Tool to the vehicle's DLC, and turn the ignition "On."
+- 1. If not connected already, connect the Scan Tool to the vehicle's DLC, and turn the ignition "On."
 (If the Scan Tool is already connected and linked to the vehicle's computer, proceed directly to step 4.
-If not, continue to step 2.) - Turn the ignition on.
-DO NOT start the engine.
-Press and release the POWER/LINK () >> button to establish communication with the vehicle's computer. - Press and release the ERASE So button.
-A confirmation message shows on the display. - If you are sure you want to proceed, press the ERASE button to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the LD/M button to exit the erase mode.
+If not, continue to step 2.) - Press and release the ERASE So button.
+A confirmation message shows on the display. - If you are sure you want to proceed, press the ERASE So button to erase DTCs from the vehicle's computer. - If you do not want to continue with the erase process, press the LD / M button to exit the erase mode.